Guide · 2026-07-05

-Professional Tax in India: Who Pays, Slabs and the ₹2,500 Cap
+Professional Tax in Salary: Slabs and the ₹2,500 Cap

 There's a small, slightly mysterious line on most Indian salary slips: PT or "Professional Tax", quietly shaving off around ₹200 every month.
 It's not income tax, it's not PF, and no, it's not a tax on being a "professional" in the doctor-lawyer sense.
 Here's what it actually is - and why your friend in Delhi doesn't pay it at all.